Our society relies on science, in particular, the science of mathematics as this is a uniform language.

 The root cause of failing to gain business value (e.g. operational efficiency) from unstructured content is because the majority of business professionals still try to resolve a problem they can’t resolve with their human capabilities.
 Secondly, we are focusing on the wrong problem.
 Both have to do with the human tendencies of gaining control.

 The underlying problem in gaining business value from unstructured content is that we are trying to orchestrate content by introducing processes and procedures to get to this so-called “single view” of information, which gives us an ultimate state of control and position to base our business decisions upon.
 However, achieving this single view with humans following processes and procedures is a utopia, as people are simply not good at executing such repetitive tasks for a long time, while not seeing a direct benefit of the very tasks.
-Secondly, as the information flows and systems are also dynamic, the processes and procedures require continuous adaptation to serve its purpose (Single View utopia).
+Secondly, as the information flows and systems are also dynamic, the processes and procedures require continuous adaptation to serve their purpose (Single View utopia).

 Due to the significantly increased amount of available enterprise content and the by humans introduced processes & procedures to manage this content, many business roles have been degraded from empowered staff to administrative data clerk jobs.
 According to a study from McKinsey (2012) employees spend close to 20% of their time finding information to do their job, not even taking into account the effort spent on managing the content.